maxnoob/bfh-livingcase2-ner/readme.md

 # Named Entity Recognition for De-Identification in Medical Texts

 This repository is part of my project for the **Living Case 2 module** of the Bachelor’s program in Medical Informatics at the **Bern University of Applied Sciences (BFH)**.
-The project was developed and implemented by me.
+The project was developed and implemented by the repository owner.

 ## About this project
 The goal of this project is to explore and implement Named Entity Recognition (NER) techniques for the de-identification of sensitive information** in medical texts.
 This involves the identification and removal of personal health information (PHI) such as names, dates, and locations.